 To complete the Early Childhood Education program and earn a master's degree and/or endorsement, students must complete the appropriate course work as outlined.
 All courses require a grade of B- or better to count to the MA or endorsement and a 3.0 minimum GPA is required for graduation.

 Students must complete their programs within seven years, maintaining a GPA of 3.0.
-Students typically take four courses each calendar year.
+Students typically take four-six courses each calendar year.
 Failure to enroll over three contiguous semesters will result in a requirement to submit readmission materials.